woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/how-checkout-processes-an-order.md

 ### 6\.
 Emit the `payment_processing` event [:file_folder:](https://github.com/woocommerce/woocommerce-blocks/blob/4af2c0916a936369be8a4f0044683b90b3af4f0d/assets/js/data/payment-methods/thunks.ts#L42)

-The `payment_processing` event is emited.
+The `payment_processing` event is emitted.
 Otherplugins can register event listeners for this event and run their own code.

 For example, the Stripe plugin checks the address and payment details here, and uses the stripe APIs to create a customer and payment reference within Stripe.